 Will students be expected to say a school prayer?

-Queensbury were previously in talks to reduce student intake, will this still be going ahead and will the catchment area change?
+Queensbury were previously in talks to reduce student intake, will this still be going ahead?

 At present there are no plans to reduce the academy Published Admission Number (PAN).